 Trip planner apps, hotel reservation apps, flight booking apps, and travel review apps are just some of the ways that TravelTech startups have become an influential part of the tourism industry.
-These apps and websites are a good indicator of how technology has been transforming the global travel marketplace.
+These apps and websites are a good indicator of how technology has been transforming the global travel marketplace, including travel journal apps as well.
 Newer developments allow travellers to quickly and efficiently plan affordable, all-inclusive vacations—without having to worry about every tiny detail.

 TravelTech in Southeast Asia